Archana-Lohana/project-2nd/README.md

-# 🎬 Netflix-Inspired Web UI
+#  Netflix-Inspired Web UI

 **Live Demo:** [View the Dashboard](https://archana-lohana.github.io/project-2nd/)

 *A fully responsive front-end layout built for educational and design practice.*

-## 📢 Disclaimer
+## Disclaimer

 This Netflix-inspired project is a personal front-end exercise created by **Archana Lohana** for non-commercial, educational purposes only.
 It is **not affiliated with, endorsed by, or connected to Netflix, Inc.** in any form.

-All trademarks, logos, images, and content belong to their respective owners and are used here only for design reference.
+->All trademarks, logos, images, and content belong to their respective owners and are used here only for design reference.

-📌 This UI clone was built to understand layout composition, design consistency, and responsive styling based on real-world web platforms.
+->This UI clone was built to understand layout composition, design consistency, and responsive styling based on real-world web platforms.

-⚠️ No copyrighted media (like videos or real Netflix content) is included or redistributed in this project.
+->No copyrighted media (like videos or real Netflix content) is included or redistributed in this project.

-📩 If any content unintentionally violates usage rights, I will remove it immediately upon request.
+->If any content unintentionally violates usage rights, I will remove it immediately upon request.

-## 🌟 Project Overview
+##  Project Overview

 This is a front-end replica of Netflix's homepage built using **HTML5** and **CSS3** only — no frameworks, no JavaScript.
 The goal was to understand how large-scale media platforms manage clean UI structure, dark themes, and interactive sections.

-## 🎯 Why I Built This
+##  Why I Built This

 I chose to replicate Netflix because of its modern layout, strong typography, and smooth user flow.
 Creating a dark-theme UI from scratch helped me improve my CSS structuring and visual balance skills.

-## 🎨 Design Focus
+## Design Focus

 This project focused on replicating:
 - A modern, dark-theme layout with high contrast